5 Signs Your Hard Drive Is Failing (And What to Do)

 Every one of us owns precious files like personal documents, photos, videos, or audio files, and we typically store them on hard drives.
-Few people realize that most electronic storage devices, including hard drives, have a rather limited lifetime when compared to the ancient ways of storing information, such as stone, papyrus, paper, or old school records.
-The average lifetime of a stationary hard drive today is around 5 – 10 years, depending on the type and manufacturer, and it rapidly declines if the drive is subject to strong variations in temperature, humidity, and motion as in not being stationary.
+Few people realize that most electronic storage devices, including hard drives, have a limited lifetime when compared to the ancient ways of storing information, such as stone, papyrus, paper, or old school records.
+The average lifetime of a stationary hard drive today is around 5 – 10 years, depending on the type and manufacturer, and it rapidly declines if the drive is subject to strong variations in temperature, humidity, and motion.

 1. Slowing Down Computer, Frequent Freezes, Blue Screen Of Death